top of page

 BACKGROUND

 Alison was born and raised in Louisville, where she grew up with her parents and younger brother.
-Her mother is a psychiatric nurse practitioner and her father is a Certified Public Accountant.
-Her family instilled in her a strong work ethic, a moral compass and inspired her to care about all the members of a community.
+Her parents, Paul and Kathy, are both retired.
+Her mother was a psychiatric nurse practitioner and her father was a Certified Public Accountant.
+Growing up seeing both her parents build their careers and care for their children, instilled in her a strong work ethic, a moral compass and inspired her to care about all the members of the community.
 As an alumna of Assumption High School and the Kentucky Governor's School for the Arts, Alison developed an interest in government and taking action to make positive change.
-She earned a Bachelor's degree in Journalism from Boston University, graduating cum laude in three years.
+She earned a Bachelor's degree in Journalism from Boston University, graduating cum laude in just three years.

 Alison is married to local attorney and Veteran, Jacob Elder.
-They live in Crescent Hill with their son, Edward; their daughter, Idris; their dog, Matilda; and their cat, Billy.
-In her free time, you can find Alison jogging the streets of Crescent Hill, gardening and spending time with her extended family.
+They live in Crescent Hill with their son, Edward; their daughter, Idris; and their cats, Victor and Archie.
+Between running kids to various activities, you can find Alison jogging the streets of Crescent Hill, gardening and creating culinary creations with her husband, and spending time with extended family and friends.

 PROFESSIONAL EXPERIENCE

 After graduation, Alison spent ten years working as a television producer for both local and national news outlets.
 Her final years in journalism were spent in the field covering natural disasters and climate change for The Weather Channel.
-It was there that she immersed herself in learning about how our actions impact the health of our communities.
+It was there that she immersed herself in learning about how our actions and inactions on climate issues impact the health and safety of our community.

 She returned to Louisville in 2015 to become Director of Communications for Greater Louisville Inc. In 2018, she was named one of the "Forty Under 40" by Louisville Business First.
-She serves on the board of the Kentucky Resources Council, an environmental advocacy organization.
+She spent five years working in corporate communications at Humana, including organizing workplace giving campaigns benefiting both the Fund for the Arts and Metro United Way.

 MISSION STATEMENT